HomeTechnologyPost-Quantum Crypto: Is Your Data Future-Proof?

 Other organizations worldwide are expected to follow suit with their own rules, since CNSA 2.0 lays out an ambitious schedule for the implementation of PQC algorithms.

-- Talk to your suppliers and customers to make sure that plans and expectations line up.
+• Communicate with your suppliers and customers to ensure that the plans and expectations are in harmony.

-- Recognize the locations in your company’s infrastructure and operations where susceptible cryptography, such as RSA or ECC, is used.
+• Identify the areas in your company’s infrastructure and operations where weak cryptography, such as RSA or ECC, is applied.

 Conclusion